 No, there is no maximum total number of meals that may be claimed in an area.
 However, to ensure the integrity of the H1N1 Waiver, the NSD may establish a daily limit on meals served.
 SFAs and COs will be notified by the NSD in the event that a limit is established.

-- Since all children in every household are eligible for free meals (including children not enrolled in school) and children do not have to come to pick up their meals, explain how the NSD will determine that a meal count is "reasonable?"
+Since all children in every household are eligible for free meals (including children not enrolled in school) and children do not have to come to pick up their meals, explain how the NSD will determine that a meal count is considered to be reasonable.

 The NSD will use factors such as the total enrollment of the closed school(s) and the extent and severity of the H1N1 outbreak in the community to determine if the meal counts are reasonable.